Using The Bodys Natural Cycle To Improve Shift Workers Health - UrduPoint

 Using The Body's Natural Cycle To Improve Shift Workers' Health

-However, in the modern age, technology and varying working hours can disrupt this delicate balance.Digging deeperPreviously, researchers believed that the lifestyle habits that tend to go hand-in-hand with shift work was responsible for this increased risk.
+However, no solid evidence exists to back up this belief.Examining a number of studies and clinical trials from 2018, the review authors used the findings to propose ways of reducing the circadian impact of shift work, such as optimizing sleep and diet.Improving general healthGood quality sleep is one of the simplest ways to prevent detrimental health effects.

-However, no solid evidence exists to back up this belief.Researchers are therefore beginning to dig deeper into the relationship between shift patterns and metabolic syndrome.Examining a number of studies and clinical trials from 2018, the review authors used the findings to propose ways of reducing the circadian impact of shift work, such as optimizing sleep and diet.Improving general healthGood quality sleep is one of the simplest ways to prevent detrimental health effects.
+Shift workers themselves should try to sleep for 7-8 hours at the same time every day, suggests Kulkarni.

 They can take naps earlier on, and these should last between 20 and 120 minutes.Moving away from rotating shift patterns is one way employers can help in this area.
 Kulkarni also suggests that employers should ensure that shifts begin before midnight and last for no longer than 11 hours.The importance of lightThese three factors are not the only lifestyle choices that may benefit shift workers.Sufficient light exposure may also help.